GaleJames-creator/gale-james/tutorials/webhook-creating-your-first.md

 Webhooks send a POST request to your URL when an event occurs, such as a payment or refund.
 This keeps your system updated without polling.

-## Why use webhooks?

-Webhooks notify you about events as soon as they happen, automatically retry if delivery fails, and let you handle tasks in the background without blocking your main processes.

 ## What you'll learn

 * [How to register a webhook endpoint](#step-1-register-a-webhook-endpoint)